Mar del Plata style: Features

 The chalets were at first the production of builders with a great experience in the building of eclectic style mansions for summer, but without the skills of a real technician.
 Nonetheless, the first generation of architects and architectural engineers from Mar del Plata, led by young professionals like Auro Tiribelli, Alberto Córsico Piccolini, José V. Coll, Gabriel Barroso or Raúl Camusso played a key role in the consolidation of the style during the late 1930s an early 1940s.
 Some sources think of architect Tiribelli as the creator of this type of house.

-The chalet marplatense is the translation of the main characteristics of the eclecticism to the domestic space: quartzite stoned facades, pantiles or monk and nun roof tiles, gabled roofs, dormers, blind dormers, attached garage usually with a gable or a dormer on top, chimneys, blind chimneys, ornamental timber frames or log structures, wooden lintels, flowerbeds, front gardens, decorative door ironworks, decorative mission style lanterns and grilles, prominent eaves and stone-cladded porches, commonly vault-shaped or portico style.
+The chalet marplatense is the translation of the main characteristics of the eclecticism to the domestic space: quartzite stoned facades, monk and nun roof tiles or French tiles, gabled roofs, dormers, blind dormers, attached garage usually with a gable or a dormer on top, chimneys, blind chimneys, ornamental timber frames or log structures, wooden lintels, flowerbeds, front gardens, decorative door ironworks, decorative mission style lanterns and grilles, prominent eaves and stone-cladded porches, commonly vault-shaped or portico style.

 The orthoquartzite is also known in Argentina as Piedra Mar del Plata (Mar del Plata stone), both because its use on the houses of this style and the abundance of sandstone quarries southwest of the city.
 The orthoquartzite has been proposed for nomination to the Global Heritage Stone Resource.

 There is the possibility of a subcategorization depending on the main style upon which the chalet is based.
 In fact, Alberto Córsico Piccolini used to characterize some of his works as normando simplificado ("simplified Norman") when the basic design of the houses displays some features of the Norman architecture at domestic scale.

 The style raised some criticism, mostly because the overlapping of rooms and spaces on a reduced area.
 This characteristic, however, adds contextual value to the townscape where the chalets are homogeneously grouped, usually semi-detached.

 Architect and researcher Javier Sáez describes this type of house as one of "domestic ostentation" of the "home of your dreams".
 He goes even further by coining the phrase "domestic obscenity".
 Saéz also notices, rather than a syncretism, a conflict between the bourgeoisie pretense of the facades and the obvious taylorization of the floor plans.